-A rate "lock" or "commitment" is a promise from the lender to freeze a specific interest rate and a certain number of points for you for a certain period during your application process.
-This ensures that your interest rate will not get higher while you are going through the application process.
+A rate "lock" or "commitment" is a promise from the lender to set a particular interest rate and a particular number of points for you for a certain period during your application process.
+This means your interest rate won't rise while you are working through the application process.

-Although there might be a choice of rate lock periods (from 15 to 60 days), the extended spans are usually more expensive.
-You can get a longer period for your lock, but in doing so, will probably have a higher interest rate than you would have with a shorter period
+Rate lock periods can be various lengths of time, between 15 to 60 days, with the longer period generally costing more.
+You can get a longer period for your lock, but in choosing this option, will probably have a higher interest rate than you would with a shorter period

 Do you have a question regarding a mortgage program?